Jetchisel/VBoxAutostart/README.md

 where 1234 is the port number which you can set via the gui or via VBoxManage.

+A gui app which you can use is krdc for Kde and   gnome-rdp for Gnome.

 NOTE: if you have the phpvirtualbox solution then you do not need this thus it can conflict with each other.